LeslieDancey/FME_Desktop_Advanced/database_optimization.md

 For the above reason, dropping a table is more efficient than truncating it because the drop action also removes the indexes.

 For similar reasons, you may want to turn off networking connectivity when writing data to a Geodatabase geometric network.

+The city has an online service powered by FME Server, where a resident can input their postal code and receive information about their garbage collection.

+The system works, but is perhaps slower than it should be.
+Let’s run this short exercise to discover why.

+**1)** Start Workbench

+Open the workspace C:\FMEData2015\Workspaces\DesktopAdvanced\Exercise2d-Begin.fmw

+The workspace used for the service looks something like this: